mjordan/riprap/README.md

 ## Plugins

-Riprap relies on plugins to do most of its input and output.
+Riprap uses plugins to process most of its input and output.
 It supports plugins that:

 * Fetch a set of Fedora resource URLs to fixity check (e.g., from the Fedora repository's triplestore, from Drupal, from a CSV file).
 A plugin to read resource URLs from a text file, `app:riprap:plugin:fetch:from:file`, already exists and is configured in `config/services.yaml`.
-* Persist data (e.g., to a RDBMS, to the Fedora repository, etc.).
+* Persist data (e.g., to a RDBMS, to the Fedora repository, etc.) after performing a fixity check on each Fedora resource.
 A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.
 * Execute after performing a fixity check on each Fedora resource (e.g., email an administrator on failure, migrate fixity data from legacy sources such as Fedora 3.x repositories, etc.).
 A plugin that sends an email on failure, `app:riprap:plugin:postvalidate:mailfailures` already exists and is confiured in `config/services.yaml`.

 ## REST API